H-integral and Gaussian integral normal mixed Cayley graphs

-In 1982, Bridge and Mena \cite{bridges1982rational} introduced a characterization of integral Cayley graphs over abelian groups.
-Later on, same characterization was rediscovered by Wasin So \cite{2006integral} for cyclic groups in 2005.
-In 2009, Abdollahi and Vatandoost \cite{abdollahi2009cayley} proved that there are exactly seven connected cubic integral Cayley graphs.
-On the same year, Klotz and Sander \cite{klotz2010integral} proved that if Cayley graph $Cay(\Gamma,S)$ over an abelian group $\Gamma$ is integral then $S$ belongs to the Boolean algebra $\mathbb{B}(\Gamma)$ generated by the subgroups of $\Gamma$.
+In 1982, Bridge and Mena \cite{bridges1982rational} presented a characterization of integral Cayley graphs over abelian groups.
+Later on, same characterization was obtained by Wasin So \cite{2006integral} for cyclic groups in 2005.
+In 2009, Klotz and Sander \cite{klotz2010integral} proved that if ${\rm Cay}(\Gamma,S)$ over an abelian group $\Gamma$ is integral, then $S$ belongs to the Boolean algebra $\mathbb{B}(\Gamma)$ generated by the subgroups of $\Gamma$.
 Moreover, they conjectured that the converse is also true, which was proved by Alperin and Peterson \cite{alperin2012integral}.
-In 2014, Cheng et al. \cite{ku2015cayley} proved that normal Cayley graphs over symmetric groups are integral.
-In 2017, Lu et al. \cite{lu2018integral} gave necessary and sufficient condition for the integrality of Cayley graphs over the dihedral group $D_n=\langle a,b| a^n=b^2=1, bab=a^{-1} \rangle$.
-In particular, they completely determined all integral Cayley graphs over the dihedral group $D_p$ for a prime $p$.
-In 2019, Cheng et al.\cite{cheng2019integral} obtained several simple sufficient conditions for the integrality of Cayley graphs over the dicyclic group $T_{4n}= \langle a,b| a^{2n}=1, a^n=b^2,b^{-1}ab=a^{-1} \rangle $.
-In particular, they also completely determined all integral Cayley graphs over the dicyclic group $T_{4p}$ for a prime $p$.
-In \cite{kadyan2021integral} and \cite{kadyan2021integralAbelian}, we characterized integral mixed Cayley graphs over cyclic group and abelian group in terms of their connection set.
+For results on integral Cayley graphs over non-abelian groups, we refer the reader to \cite{cheng2019integral,ku2015cayley, lu2018integral}.
+In \cite{kadyan2021integral} and \cite{kadyan2021integralAbelian}, we characterized H-integral mixed Cayley graphs over cyclic group and abelian group in terms of their connection set.
 In 2014, Godsil \emph{et al.} \cite{godsil2014rationality} characterized integral normal Cayley graphs.
-Xu \emph{et al.} \cite{xu2011gaussian} and Li \cite{li2013circulant} characterized the set $S$ for which the mixed circulant graph $Cay(\mathbb{Z}_n, S)$ is Gaussian integral.
+Xu \emph{et al.} \cite{xu2011gaussian} and Li \cite{li2013circulant} characterized the set $S$ for which the mixed circulant graph ${\rm Cay}(\mathbb{Z}_n, S)$ is Gaussian integral.

-In Section~\ref{h-integral}, we characterize the set $S$ for which the normal mixed Cayley graph $Cay(\Gamma, S)$ is H-integral.
-In Section~\ref{gussian-integral}, we prove that a normal mixed Cayley graph is H-integral if and only if the mixed graph is \emph{Gaussian integral}.
+The paper is organized as follows.
+In Section~\ref{Prlemch4}, we present some preliminary notions and known results.
+We also express the H-eigenvalues of a normal mixed Cayley graph $\Cay(\Gamma, S)$ in terms of the irreducible characters of $\Gamma$.
+In Section~\ref{H-integral}, we characterize the set $S$ for which the normal mixed Cayley graph ${\rm Cay}(\Gamma, S)$ is H-integral.
+This extends the results of \cite{kadyan2021integral,kadyan2021integralAbelian} to normal mixed Cayley graphs.
+In Section~\ref{gussian-integral}, we prove that a normal mixed Cayley graph is H-integral if and only if it is \emph{Gaussian integral}.